Uche05/ProductSalesAid/README.md

    - `git clone https://github.com/Uche05/ci-p2-Uche's PAS(Product Sales Aid).git`
 7. Press Enter to create your local clone.

-For Gitpod users, this was not implemented on gitpod, it was from my local PC directly to Github via git and some useful VSCode extensions.
+For Gitpod users, this was implemented on gitpod, it was from gitpod to an SSH Connection on my local PC directly to Github via git and some useful VSCode extensions.

 #### Forking

 By forking the GitHub Repository, we make a copy of the original repository on our GitHub account to view and/or make changes without affecting the original owner's repository.
 You can fork this repository by using the following steps:

-1. Log in to GitHub and locate the [GitHub Repository](https://github.com/Uche05/ci-p2-Uche's PAS(Product Sales Aid)).
+1. Log in to GitHub and locate the [GitHub Repository](https://github.com/Uche05/ProductSalesAid).
 2. At the top of the Repository (not top of page) just above the "Settings" Button on the menu, locate the "Fork" Button.
 3. Once clicked, you should now have a copy of the original repository in your own GitHub account.